LBLucaBonetti/autoi18n/README.md

 # autoi18n

 > [!WARNING]
 > This project is currently archived.
-No updates (security, bugs, features, dependency updates) will be made.
+No updates (security, bugs, features, dependencies) will be made.
 I want to focus on something else.

 autoi18n is a CLI tool to automatically insert entries translated from a source to one or multiple target